Skip to main content

 Scrum is one of the many methodologies that fall under the agile umbrella.

-Scrum events (sometimes called Scrum ceremonies) are important events or elements of the Scrum methodology which follow the agile mindset and are often used in software development or iterative-type projects.
+Scrum ceremonies (sometimes called Scrum events) are important events or elements of the Scrum methodology which follow the agile mindset and are often used in software development or iterative-type projects.

-Scrum events are not just meetings for the sake of having meetings.
-Rather, these Scrum events provide the framework for teams to get work done in a structured manner, help to set expectations, empower the team to collaborate effectively, and ultimately drive results.
+Scrum ceremonies are not just meetings for the sake of having meetings.
+Rather, they provide the framework for teams to get work done in a structured manner, help to set expectations, empower the team to collaborate effectively, and ultimately drive results.

 Learn more in our video guide:

-In this article, we will unpack the five Scrum events and ceremonies, delving into their purpose, attendees, and tips and tricks to make them most effective.
-The five Scrum events are:
+Ready to unpack the five Scrum ceremonies and events?
+Let's get into their purpose, attendees, and tips and tricks to make them most effective.

 1. The sprint